leomcg108/FinData-Extraction/README.md

 ## Future Work
 - ~~Add function to return slices of data between two specified datetimes~~
 - ~~Add plotting function for defined slices~~
-- Verify data has been downloaded correctly and return a list of missing days
+- ~~Verify data has been downloaded correctly and return a list of missing days~~
-- Compress data function to limit memory usage for large data sets
+- ~~Compress data function to limit memory usage for large data sets~~
+- Add support for different timeframes, e.g. 5 minute bar data

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.